 Few residents consider lawn fertilizer a cause of water quality problems.
 Few suburban and rural landowners are aware of their lawn's nutrient needs.
-Helping residents, municipalities, and a lawn care professionals learn methods to reduce fertilizer and pesticide application, water use, and land disturbance can help alleviate the effects of a major source of stormwater pollution in residential communities.

-Part of Washington City's current outreach campaign is to alert residents of the impact that their landscaping and lawns have on stormwater quality.
-Information regarding the impact of lawns and landscaping have in nutrient pollutant loading is available on the Washington City Website.
-This information is also available as handouts at the City offices.
+Helping residents, municipalities, and lawn care professionals learn methods to reduce fertilizer and pesticide application, water use, and land disturbance can help alleviate the effects of a major source of stormwater pollution in residential communities.
+Part of Washington City's current outreach campaign is to alert the public of the impact that their landscaping and lawns have on stormwater quality.
+Information regarding the impact lawns and landscaping have on nutrient pollutant loading is available on the Washington City Website.
+This information is also available as handouts at the City offices and distributed at events like Cotton Days.

 Fertilizer isn't a problem if it's used carefully.
-If too much fertilizer is used or applied it at the wrong time, it can easily wash off the lawn or garden into storm drains and then flow untreated into lakes or streams.
+If too much fertilizer is used or applied at the wrong time, it can easily wash off the lawn or garden into storm drains and then flow untreated into lakes or streams.
 Just like in a garden, fertilizer in lakes and streams makes plants grow.
 In water bodies, extra fertilizer can mean extra algae and aquatic plant growth.
 Too much algae harms water quality and makes boating, fishing and swimming unpleasant.
 As algae decay, they use up oxygen in the water that fish and other wildlife need.
 Washington City will continue offering lawn care and landscaping information on the City's website, and handouts at events like Cotton Days.
+Washington City will develop a handout to accompany related industries, institutions and commercial facilities annually upon license renewal, informing them of the water quality impacts associated with illicit discharges and improper disposal of waste.